-Technology has ushered in a new era in the investing world, and it’s never been easier to trade stocks – from wherever you are at virtually no cost.
+Technology has ushered in a new era in the investing world, and it’s never been easier to buy and sell stocks – from wherever you are at virtually no cost.
 But what’s the best online brokerage for stock trading?
 This depends on the type of investor you are and the features you need.

 Bankrate analyzed the major players to help you find the best online brokers for stocks.
 Here are our top picks.